-When either the lift mechanism door or the wheelchair access door is open, the parking brake cannot be released and the transmission gear selector will not register any gear selection.
+When wheelchair lift system is activated or when the lift mechanism door or the wheelchair access door is open, the ECM will inhibit the accelerator pedal to prevent any coach movement.
+Furthermore, the parking brake cannot be released.

-If in motion and the access door opens, a telltale light will illuminate and a audible alert will sound.
-When the coach reaches 2 mph (3 km/h), the parking brake will activate.
+If in motion and the access door opens, a telltale light will illuminate and an audible alert will sound.
+When the coach speed decreases below 2 mph (3 Km/h), the parking brake automatically applies.

-To close the door, lift the lock plate at the base of the door and slam the door shut.
+To close the door, pull the door handle to unlock from the open position, and then slam the door shut.